-Beginning in March 2016 we will need volunteer academic faculty members to teach courses at UNEPH/FSRL.
-The OT and PT and Fieldwork Program Developers are working now on planning the new curricula.
+For the next several years we will need volunteer academic faculty members to teach courses at UNEPH/FSRL.
+The OT and PT and Fieldwork Program Developers are working now on planning and implementing the new curricula.
 Faculty from the U.S., Canada, or other countries will be needed to teach in person in Haiti for intensive courses of one to three weeks, probably with online assignments to follow at the end of the semester.
 Volunteers who have the time to stay longer, to teach for a full semester, would also be very welcome.
 The course syllabi will be available in advance to allow planning.

 You will receive a short set of questions to address in a letter, and a request for your CV.

-We are working on the curriculum, beginning with Year One and completing that first.
+The first two years of the O.T. and P.T. curricula are now complete, and we are working on years three and four.
 Please allow time for the curriculum process to be completed.
 It may be a few weeks or more before you will find out if your background and current availability will be an appropriate match for a specific course, or a specific clinical education assignment.
 We look forward to hearing from you!

 Donate Now by Credit or Debit Card

 - $100 — support a class for one student